Giuseppe Marchi: Life

-He entered the Society of Jesus in Rome 12 November 1814, shortly after the re-establishment of the order, and was professor of humanities successively in the colleges of Terni, Reggio Emilia, Modena and St. Andrew of the Quirinal.
-After completing his course and making his religious profession (1833) he became professor of rhetoric in the Roman College and held this position until 1842.
+He entered the Society of Jesus in Rome on 12 November 1814, shortly after the re-establishment of the order, and was professor of humanities successively in the colleges of Terni, Reggio Emilia, Modena and St. Andrew of the Quirinal.
+After completing his course and making his religious profession (1833), he became professor of rhetoric in the Roman College and held this position until 1842.
 Meanwhile, he devoted his leisure to study, applying himself through choice to non-Christian antiquities.

 He soon gave special attention to Christian antiquities, hoping thus to find a means of restoring Christian art.
-In 1838 he was made prefect of the Kircherian Museum, a position he retained until his death.
+In 1838, he was made prefect of the Kircherian Museum, a position he retained until his death.
 Marchi attempted a reorganization of the collection and produced a monograph on the ancient coins preserved there, the Aes grave del Museo Kircheriano.

-In 1840 he announced his intention of collecting into one large publication the monuments of Christian architecture, painting, and sculpture.
+In 1840, he announced his intention of collecting into one large publication the monuments of Christian architecture, painting, and sculpture.
 His archæological pursuits recommended him to Gregory XVI as qualified to succeed Settele in the position of Conservatore dei sacri cimiteni di Roma (1842), charged with supervising the early Christian burial places in and around the city.
-He brought to the study of early Christian monuments a new scholarly rigor.
-About this time Marchi made the acquaintance of youthful Giovanni Battista De Rossi, who accepted him as master and thenceforth accompanied him on his visits to the Roman catacombs.
+He brought to the study of early Christian monuments a new scholarly rigour.
+About this time, Marchi made the acquaintance of youthful Giovanni Battista De Rossi, who accepted him as master and thenceforth accompanied him on his visits to the Roman catacombs.
 Art historian Raffaele Garrucci was also one of Marchi's associates.